Membership

 NIHGA teams compete for points based on the aggregate score of the five lowest net scores from their team.
 Teams receive 8, 6, and 4 points for 1st, 2nd, and 3rd place, respectively.
 In the case of ties, the teams shall split the total points earned.
 For example, if two teams tie for 1st place, they split the total points earned for 1st and 2nd place teams (14 points) and receive 7 points each.

 Within each tee time group, the scores of all players in the group will be recorded on one scorecard.
 After completion of play and before leaving the course, scorecards shall be totaled and the players of the group shall agree to the scores.
-Members are not required to sign scorecards, but members playing together are collectively responsible for ensuring scores are accurately recorded and totaled.
-Members shall email the scorecard to the handicapper by the end of the day.
+Members are not required to sign scorecards, but members playing together are collectively responsible for enforcing the rules and ensuring scores are accurately recorded and totaled.
+Members shall email the scorecard to the handicapper before they leave the golf course.
 The group playing in the last tee time shall collect all contest markers (closest to pin and long drive) and email photos of the contest cards to the handicapper.

 The handicapper determines winners and publishes results for each outing.
 Team Captains issue prizes to winners at their earliest convenience.